-3. does the information in the referral fall within the category of cases as outlined in Section 3.2 Criteria for applying the CASP to allegations of child abuse?

-In relation to No 3 above, at the point of screening, it may not be clear that the criteria for the CASP, as set out in Section 3.2 (Criteria for applying the CASP to allegations of child abuse), have been met.
+- Does the information in the referral meet the Children First threshold of reasonable grounds for concern and definition of child abuse? - The current location of the PSAA. - The PSAA's current contact with children. - Does the information in the referral fall within the category of cases as outlined in Section 3.2 Criteria for applying the CASP to allegations of child abuse? - In relation to the above, at the point of screening, it may not be clear that the criteria for the CASP, as set out in Section 3.2 (Criteria for applying the CASP to allegations of child abuse), have been met.
 Further enquiries may be required before a decision to apply the CASP is made.
 These enquiries will need to be made in a preliminary enquiry under the national approach to practice.